What Is Sucrose Intolerance?

 The digestive enzymes sucrase and isomaltase are responsible for the breakdown of certain sugars.
 These two enzymes are part of the normal digestive process that occurs in the small intestine when consuming sugar-containing foods.
 When these enzymes are not functioning optimally due to CSID, sugar and starch are digested, but cannot subsequently be absorbed in the small intestine.
 The sugar and starch end up in the large intestine, resulting in watery diarrhea, pain, gas, and bloating.

-Sucrase deficiency can also occur due to other disorders, including those that cause irritation or inflammation of the intestinal lining, such a celiac disease or infection.
-In these cases, the sucrase level should return to normal once the primary cause is resolved and doesn’t require the same type of treatment as GSID.
-However, for patients with GSID, the deficiency is caused by a variation in the person’s genetics and will likely always be present.
+A diminished level of sucrase activity can also occur as a result of other disorders, including those that cause irritation or inflammation of the intestinal lining, such as celiac disease or a gastrointestinal infection.
+In these cases, the level of sucrase activity should return to normal once the primary cause is resolved.
+However, in patients who have congenital Sucrose Intolerance (CSID), the deficiency is caused by a genetic variation and symptoms will likely persist without diet and/or therapy.

 Sucrose (table sugar) is a sugar molecule made in plants by combining two smaller sugars called glucose and fructose.
 The body cannot absorb sucrose because it is too large to pass into your cells.
 The sucrase enzyme breaks down sucrose into individual molecules of glucose and fructose, which can then be absorbed.
 The isomaltase enzyme helps the body break down starches.
 Both enzymes are produced in the lining of the small intestine.
 Sucrose and starches must be broken down into their smaller parts so they can be absorbed and used by the body as fuel.